 Today, we released Advanced Custom Fields Multilingual 1.10.0.
 This release includes several usability enhancements to make translating your custom fields easier and more straightforward.

 Usability Improvements and New Features

-With the ACFML 1.10.0 update, we focused on refining some important details:
+With this latest update to ACFML, we focused on refining some important details:

 - There’s now a warning when you set a field group as Translatable but don’t translate them all.

 - It is not possible anymore to add translations to fields set to Copy on the Options page.

 - You can now sync translation preferences of field groups stored in PHP files and the ACF-JSON directory.
 Likewise, this includes the ability to turn off syncing to improve performance.

 - We added support for custom themes and plugins that include ACF.

 - We added support for ACF blocks with nested repeater fields.